jasonblanchard/openapi-typescript-server/README.md

 `openapi-typescript-server` is a CLI and minimal runtime library that helps you implement type-safe APIs documented by OpenAPI.

+## Key Features

+- ✅ Code gen server implementations of OpenAPI 3.0 and 3.1
+- ✅ Framework-agnostic core with Express adapter available
+- ✅ Minimal runtime footprint
+- ✅ Built on top of [openapi-typescript](https://github.com/openapi-ts/openapi-typescript)

+## Overview

-It works by generating a TypeScript server interface based on your OpenAPI spec using types from [openapi-typescript](https://github.com/openapi-ts/openapi-typescript).
+This library works by generating a TypeScript server interface based on your OpenAPI spec using types from [openapi-typescript](https://github.com/openapi-ts/openapi-typescript).

 You provide a concrete implementation that satisfies the interface for each path operation.